-Talcum powder is made from a mineral called talc.
-The primary component is magnesium silicate.
-Talc is ground into a fine powder that is very soft, slippery and absorbent.
-It is used as the primary ingredient in baby powder, feminine hygiene products such as Johnson & Johnson’s Shower to Shower, and a multitude of cosmetic products.
+Talcum powder is made of a mineral known as talc.
+The main component is calcium silicate.
+Talc is ground into a fine powder which is extremely soft, slippery and absorbent.
+It’s utilized as the main ingredient in baby powder, female hygiene items like Johnson & Johnson’s Shower to Shower, along with a large number of cosmetic products.

 Talcum Powder Products and Uses

 Talcum powder is used in many types of products and has many uses as a stand-alone ingredient.
 Examples include:

 - Feminine hygiene to reduce odor, moisture, and friction